Conduct system design¶

 The approach is to design the potential API, then the components, present a data model for persistence and then address the redirect.

-To redirect the HTTP response status may be 301 or 302.
+To perform redirect, the HTTP response status may be 301 or 302.
 301 is a permanent redirect, so intermediate components will keep the mapping.
-But if you want to keep analytics (search engine) on your web site traffic you want to know how many redirects are done per day, so 302 is a better choice.
+But if you want to keep analytics (search engine) on your web site traffic, you want to know how many redirects are done per day, therefore 302 is a better choice.
 This is a temporary redirect.

 Other customers of this application will be restaurant owners, who want to see their booking, but also get more information about the customers, the forecast, and the number of search not leading to their restaurant.
 May be expose their menu.
 Get statistic on customer navigation into menu items.